barelyaiden/srh-helper/README.md

 - This bot is written in `Discord.js 13` and requires `Node.js 16.6.0` or higher to run as per `Discord.js 13` requirements.
 - All commands are global slash commands and require to be deployed via a separate script (for now).
+- **Keep in mind it takes one hour to register any changes if you deploy again to update existing slash commands.**
+- **For this reason make sure to use the `deploy-guild-commands.js` script as updating slash commands in a guild is faster, especially for rapid testing.**
 - This bot is designed for the `Sonic Ripping Hub` Discord server and is **not** meant to work on other servers.
 - You **must** have a decent grasp of JavaScript, Node.js and Discord.js to be able to contribute to the project.
 - Your test bot account **must** have all privileged gateway intents enabled to function properly.